Chapter IV · revised 28 April 2026

 Multi

-These 13 provisions address specific business situations.
+These 13 clauses address specific business situations.
 Include them based on your LLC's industry, number of members, investor involvement, and risk profile.
-Each provision includes context on when it is most relevant.
+Each clause notes the context in which it is most relevant.

 Multi